-Plaintiffs question the propriety of the manner in which the Board responded to the Simon/Westfield offer.
+Plaintiffs question the propriety of the manner in which the Board responded to the Simon takeover offer.
 Plaintiffs first take issue with the fact that Robert Taubman consulted with the FAMILY'S advisors from the 1998 restructuring involving GM - the investment banking firm of Goldman Sachs and the law firm of Wachtell Lipton - to advise this PUBLIC COMPANY with respect to the Simon/Westfield offer.(13) Board member and Defendant Bloostein testified, however, that the independent directors also retained Cyril Moscow of Honigman, Miller, Schwartz & Cohn as their advisor.

-Plaintiffs also point out that after being advised that the Taubman family had no interest in selling the company and that they would oppose the offer, the
+Plaintiffs also point out that after being advised that the Taubman family had no interest in selling the company and that the family would oppose the offer, the Board did not discuss whether the offering price was financially adequate.
+It merely declared that